 3. Mystery Men (1999)

 Roy is a junkyard worker with a rude boss who still lives at his mom’s house.
 Eddie is a wielding shovel expert.
 Although they are losers during the day, at night they are three superheroes trying to defend the city streets from villains.
 But the city already has a local superhero, Captain Amazing, who is actually bored, because the city is pretty clean from crime over the last few years, but things are going to change.
 Desperate for a gig, Captain Amazing has arranged a release from the hospital for evil madman Casanova Frankenstein, his great nemesis.
 Cassanova, with renewed strength, captures Captain Amazing right away and aims to destroy the city.
 Now is the time for three wannabe superheroes, to prove their superpowers and save the city.

 The dark comedy is a metaphor for what superheroes like Batman and Nite Owl went through in successive generations of comic books – going from a family-friendly, goofy, themed vigilante who fights bank robbers and supervillain teams, to a tortured, alcoholic, gritty, jaded, and violent near-psychopath.

-Watchmen and Mystery Men are both satire of antihero movies.
+Watchmen and Mystery Men are both a satire of antihero movies.
 The film never received the appreciation it deserves, and it’s a shame.
-A clever and cynical script that features potential superheroes, some pitiful, others on the verge of a nervous breakdown, and a plot that mocks modern myths; The diversity of this strange group, whose powers do not arouse empathy or receive heroic respect from society, but are received as exceptional and worthy of excommunicate.
+It a clever and cynical script that features potential superheroes, some pitiful, others on the verge of a nervous breakdown, and a plot that mocks modern myths; The diversity of this strange group, whose powers do not arouse empathy or receive heroic respect from society, but are received as exceptional and worthy of excommunicate.
 It’s funny and demonstratively cartoonish.

 4. Sin City (2005)